zaucker/agrammon/Advent2020/shitty-program.md

 # Christmas Tale About a Shitty Raku Program

-Quite a while ago, Santa got a feature request for a web application called [AGRAMMON](https://www.agrammon.ch/en), developed by the elves of one of his sub-contractors [Oetiker+Partner AG](https://www.oetiker.ch) in Perl (called Perl 5 then).
+Quite a while ago, Santa got a feature request for a web application called [AGRAMMON](https://www.agrammon.ch/en), developed by the elves of one of his sub-contractors [Oetiker+Partner AG](https://www.oetiker.ch) in what then was called Perl 5.
 When Santa asked the [elf responsible](https://www.oetiker.ch/en/company/team/fz) for this application to get to work, the elf suggested that some refactoring was in order, as the application dated back almost 10 years and had been extended regularly.

-As the previous year had seen a real Christmas wonder, namely the release of Perl 6c, the elf suggested, that instead of bolting yet another feature onto the web application's Perl 5 backend, a rewrite in Perl 6 would be a bold but also appropriate move.
+As the previous year had seen a real Christmas wonder, namely the [release of Perl 6c](https://perl6advent.wordpress.com/2015/12/), the elf suggested, that instead of bolting yet another feature onto the web application's Perl backend, a rewrite in Perl 6 would be a bold but also appropriate move.
 The reason being that the application used a specially developed format for describing it's functionality by none-programmers.
 What better choice for rewriting the parser than Perl 6's grammars, the elf reasoned.
 Fittingly, the new AGRAMMON was going to be version 6.

-When Santa asked when the rewrite would be finished, the obivous answer was ["by Christmas"](https://perl6advent.wordpress.com/2015/12/).
+When Santa asked when the rewrite would be finished, the elf's obivous answer was "by Christmas".
 And as things went in Perl 6 land, by the time the rewrite is finally going into production, the backend is now implemented in Raku.

 ## AGRAMMON

-While most people nowadays know about the negative side-effects of agriculture on climate, a lesser known, but also significant environmental problem are ammonia (NH3) and nitrous oxide (NxOx) emissions.
-The source of these emissions are the excrements of farm animals, mainly from cows, pigs, and poultry.
+Most people nowadays know about the negative side-effects of agriculture on climate, namely emissions of methane (a strong greenhouse gas) and deforestation.
+A lesser known, but also significant environmental problem, are ammonia (NH3) and nitrous oxide (NxOx) emissions.

+The main source of these emissions are excrements of farm animals, mainly from cows, pigs, and poultry.
 Both solid (manure) and liquid (slurry) excrements contain ammonia compounds such as urea.
-These compounds are decomposing either when the excrements are lying on the farm grounds, while being stored in manure heaps or slurry storage, and when brought out on the field as fertilizer.
-In addition to being an environmental pollutant, those emissions are also a big loss of nitrogen (N) from those natural fertilizers and either result in diminished productivity of farming or must be replaced by artificial fertilizers at additional costs to the farmers.
+These compounds are decomposing when the excrements are lying on the farm grounds, while being stored in manure heaps or slurry storage, and when brought out on the field as fertilizer.

+In addition to being an environmental pollutant, those emissions are also entail a big loss of nitrogen (N) from those natural fertilizers and either result in diminished productivity of farming or must be replaced by artificial fertilizers at additional costs to the farmers.
+In Switzerland alone about 40,000 tonnes of nitrogen are lost every year, amounting to about 30% of the N load of farmland manure.

 In order to address these problems, the processes of ammonia volatilisation are being studied, optimizations for its reductions developed, and the effects measured where possible under controlled conditions.
 However, as those controlled conditions don't exist on a large scale, the effects of the reduction measures as well as the total amount of emissions can only be simulated by model calculations.
-AGRAMMON is a tool that facilitates such simulations on the scale of a single farm and can also used for calculations on regional scales by means of simulating "typical farm types" using average process types and cumulated numbers of animals, storage areas, and fertilizer application.
+AGRAMMON is a tool that facilitates such simulations on the scale of a single farm.
+Those calculations can also be done on regional scales by means of simulating "typical farm types" using average process types and cumulated numbers of animals, storage areas, and fertilizer application.
 The following picture shows the processes simulated in the model:

 <p align="center"><img align="center" src="https://github.com/zaucker/agrammon/blob/Advent/Advent2020/N-model.jpg" /></p>

 By now it might be obvious to the reader that this article's title is not mainly about code quality.

 ## The Application

-AGRAMMON is a typical web application, with data stored in a PostgreSQL database, a web frontend implemented in JavaScript using the [Qooxdoo](https://qooxdoo.org) framework, and the Raku backend.
+AGRAMMON is a typical web application, with data stored in a PostgreSQL database, a web frontend implemented in JavaScript using the [Qooxdoo framework](https://qooxdoo.org) , and a Raku backend.
 The physical and chemical processes are not directly implemented in the backend, but as already mentioned in a none-programmer-friendly custom "language", describing (user) inputs, model parameters, calculations, and outputs (results).

 Each process is broken down into smaller sub-processes and each is described in its own file, including documentation and references to appropriate scientific sources.
 Here is a small example for such a file:

 ```
 *** general ***